Aadv1k/espressomartini/README.md

-# Espresso
+# Espresso :coffee:

-zero-dependency type-safe expression parser in python
+A type-safe expression parser in python

 ## Rationale

-This has been built as part of a [larger project](https://github.com/aadv1k/project-bombay) having type-safety out of the box eliminates the need for the caller to handle it, providing better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)
+The need for an expression parser usually implies a safe interface to call functions, having type-safety out of the box eliminates the ambiguity that might come with other parsers, providing better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)

 ## Example